![]() Hemispheric and global averages graph (also available as a EPS and PDF) More graphs below and here |

 How are the land and marine data combined?

-The weighting method is described in Morice et al. (2012).
+The analysis method is described in Morice et al. (2021).

 How accurate are the hemispheric and global averages?

-Uncertainty estimates are supplied with the same data given at the Met Office site:
+intervals alongside the best estimates.
+These are supplied with the same data given at the

-Why can I not exactly reproduce the hemispheric and global averages for HadCRUT4 and HadSST3 that are given here?
+Why can I not exactly reproduce the hemispheric and global averages for HadCRUT5, CRUTEM5 and HadSST4 that are given here?

-Both these are ensemble datasets.
-This means that there are 100 realizations of each in order
+are also ensemble datasets with 200 realizations of each in order

-to sample the possible assumptions involved in the structure of the various components of
+to sample the structure of the various components of

 Why are values slightly different when I download an updated file a year later?